matthewcocco/blog/_posts/2015-08-08-saarbruecken.md

 ## \#Host Family & Accommodations

-My host family's great; they've got a house in the scenic [Altenkessel][link-altenkessel] with decent access to public transit.
+My host family's great; they've got a house in the scenic [Altenkessel][link-altenkessel] quarter with decent access to public transit (one bus is a three minute walk; the other is about 10 minutes away).

+I've got a private room with a queen-sized mattress and the classic german pillow/duvet combo; I've also got a dresser and a small couch.

 Check out this view from my balcony:
 ![Countryside view][view-from-balcony]

+My host family also has a pool, wonderfully *angenehm* in the 37C+ heat:
+![The pool][host-family-pool]

 Public transit here is mainly busses (there is the one S-Bahn, but it only really goes a few places; not at all comparable to Berlin's U- and S-Bahn coverage), most of which operate at half-hourly or hourly intervals.
 I'm about a half-hour away from the city interior and forty-five minutes from the language school.

-Read: planning for travel is required.
+Read: planning ahead for travel into the city is required.

-Here's what happened this week.
+Without further ado, here's what happened this week:

 ## \#Language School

-On Monday, we went straight into language school, starting Monday through Friday at 8AM.
-Days usually end around 4PM (but on Fridays, we get out at noon!) with a forty-five minute lunch break.
+On Monday, we went straight into language school, starting every weekday at 8:30.
+Days usually end around 4PM (except on Fridays, where we're done at noon).

-Unterricht (class) is conducted in sessions of one-and-a-half-hour sessions, broken up by thirty- or fifteen-minute breaks.
+*Unterricht* (class) is conducted in sessions of one-and-a-half-hour sessions, broken up by thirty- or fifteen-minute breaks.
 A bit long, for my tastes (I prefer forty-five minute blocks with breaks in between; it helps me stay focused).

 I'll adjust.